Install

 5. Next Steps

-Navigate to the LME directory:
+To navigate to the LME directory, run:

 cd ~/LME

-To view the service user passwords, run the following command:
+To view the service user passwords, run:

 ./scripts/extract_secrets.sh -p

-NOTE: Manually changing these passwords in the encrypted file, or via others means (I.E. manually changing the elastic logon password in Kibana) will break connectivity between containers.
-For more information about passwords, see here.
+NOTE: Manually changing these passwords in the encrypted file, or via others means (i.e., manually changing the elastic logon password in Kibana) will break connectivity between containers.

-Starting and Stopping LME:
+5.2 Starting and Stopping LME

 Stop all LME services: